 - The industry you want to sell items from

-Complete the final step in the registration process by providing your address details including city, state, postal code, business website, and contact number.
-You will receive an email from Shopify to confirm your email address.
-Simply follow the instructions mentioned in the email.
+Complete the final step in the registration process by providing your address details, including city, state, postal code, business website, and contact number.
+In addition, you will receive an email from Shopify to confirm your email address.
+Follow the instructions mentioned in the email.

 Congratulations!
 You have successfully created your Shopify Store.
-Initially, you get a 14-day trial period and it’s a good idea to get hold of the platform, its features, and tools before you are ready to purchase a plan.
-If you fail to buy a premium plan after 14 days, you will not be able to access your store anymore so it’s advisable to add products only after you feel ready to invest in a premium plan.
+Initially, you get a 14-day trial period, and it’s a good idea to get ahold of the platform, its features, and tools before you purchase a plan.
+However, if you fail to buy a premium plan after 14 days, you cannot access your store anymore, so it’s advisable to add products only after you feel ready to invest in a premium plan.